 The program document model we defined contains relation definitions (elements of the generic structure) where the same predicate may be defined by several versions.
-Our prototype offers possibilities to put links according two ways: 1)to point the current version of a given predicate definition in a relation definition block.
-2)to relate a use of a predicate to its whole definition (that contains all the information about the considered predicate such as comments, assertions and predicate type).
+Our prototype offers possibilities to put links in two ways: i)to point the current version of a given predicate definition in a relation definition block; ii)to relate a use of a predicate to its whole definition, which contains all the information about the considered predicate such as comments, assertions and predicate type.

-We specified many optional elements in the generic structure and elements that could be chosen through menus.
-For instance a user who wants to write a clause could choose to insert a fact, a rule or a goal, etc, and the prototype will give him automatically the corresponding template to be fill out accordingly.
+We have specified many optional elements in the generic structure and elements that can be chosen through menus.
+For instance, a user who wants to write a clause can choose to insert a fact, a rule or a goal, etc, and the prototype will give him automatically the corresponding template to be filled out accordingly.